Alfred COVID-19 Screening Clinic

 Should I be tested?

-People without symptoms should not be tested except in special circumstances, such as recovered cases wishing to return to work in a healthcare facility or aged care facility, or where requested by the Victorian Department of Health and Human Services as part of outbreak management or enhanced surveillance.
+People without symptoms should not be tested except in special circumstances, for example, where requested by the Victorian Department of Health and Human Services as part of outbreak management or enhanced surveillance.

-All people being tested for COVID-19 should home isolate until test results are available.
-All patients should attend an emergency department if clinical deterioration occurs.
+All people being tested for COVID-19 must home isolate until test results are available.
+Please attend an emergency department if you are very unwell.

 Persons presenting for screening under 18 years of age must be accompanied by an adult (parent or guardian), or will not be tested.